PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 ```
 {: .output}

 These paths belong to the container's filesystem.
 The commands do not need to be installed on the host.
+This output is different from that obtained when trying to locate the programs in the host.

 ### Running shell expressions with `bash -c`

 The command passed directly to `singularity exec` must be an executable that Singularity can start.
 Some useful shell operations are not separate executable files.

-For example, `command -v` reports how a shell would resolve one or more command names.
-It may be tempting to invoke it directly:
+For example, if we invoque `command -v` directly as another mean to locate the important tools in the image, we would get an error:

 ```bash
 $ singularity exec "$SINGULARITY_IMAGE" command -v date cowsay lolcat
 ```
 {: .source}

-This fails because `command` is a shell built-in, not a separate executable that Singularity can start.
+This fails because `command` is a shell built-in that reports how a shell would resolve one or more command names.
+But it is not a separate executable that Singularity can start.

 To use a shell built-in like this one, start Bash inside the container and use its `-c` option: